 Assets are kept securely & recorded in a fixed asset register which is kept for all individual items over the trusts capitalisation limit of £1,000.
-All IT equipment is security marked & recorded by the trusts IT support provider Total Solutions.
-The Heads of School ensure that all assets are secured as practicably as possible by using locked stores, rooms & other locking devices.
+All IT equipment is security marked & recorded by the trust.
+The Head Teachers ensure that all assets are secured as practicably as possible by using locked stores, rooms & other locking devices.
 Whenever school property, for example computers, are taken off the school site it is appropriately recorded.